telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/creation-and-configuration-wizard.md

 * **Project Type** - Select the Telerik project type (the option is only available in the **New Project Wizard**).
 You can choose between two options: APP (Application) or SITE (Web Site).

 * **Project Template** - Select the Telerik project template (the option is only available in the **New Project Wizard**).
 The Blank template only references the assemblies and has the [mandatory additions to the web.config]({%slug general-information/web-config-settings-overview%}#mandatory-additions-to-the-webconfig).
 The *Responsive* template uses the [RadPageLayout]({%slug pagelayout/overview%}) control to provide a basic template for a responsive web page.
-The *Outlook-inspired* template joins the power of some of the most popular controls in Telerik UI for ASP.NET AJAX to create one of the most recognizable applications in the world – Microsoft Outlook.
+The *Outlook-inspired* template joins the power of some of the most popular controls in Telerik® UI for ASP.NET Ajax to create one of the most recognizable applications in the world – Microsoft Outlook.
 You can easily spot **RadGrid**, **RadButton**, **RadInput**, **RadScheduler** and **RadCalendar** how blend seamlessly.
 The Visual Studio template can be used as a layout for a quick start of any other business application and it is available after R2 2016.

 >note If you prefer the Telerik assemblies to be copied into your solution folder, the **Copy referenced assemblies to solution and source control** option could be selected *only* into the [Visual Studio Extensions Options]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/visual-studio-extensions-options%}) but it is not applicable for Visual Studio web site projects.